 - Displays low volatility.
 The intrinsic characteristics of Insurance Securities such as Life Settlements, being non-identical, non-market traded physical securities means that they are by nature significantly less volatile than say listed securities.
-Couple this with the earlier mentioned characteristics of longevity instruments and results in further reduction in volatility.
+Couple this with the earlier mentioned characteristics of longevity instruments this results in a further reduction in volatility.

 - Quality of the underlying asset.
 Like any investment, you want to be sure you get paid in due course.
-Insurance securities like US Life Settlements boast underlying credit quality higher than most bank issued bonds.
+Insurance securities like US Life Settlements boast underlying credit quality higher than most bank-issued bonds.

 - The regulatory environment is robust.
 The regulation of the US life insurance secondary market now exists in forty-five of the fifty states